Introduction

 Each day in August now carries €25.81 of projected revenue.

-This gives you full control to model expected revenue recognition more accurately.
+This gives you full control to model expected revenue distribution more accurately.

 Based on Projected Revenue